dolanor/devoxx-aws-bar/drunkClient/README.md

  - Go to the file `index.js`
  - Look for the implementation of the endpoint *addCommand* (post)
- - Change the value of for *keyPath*, *certPath*, *caPath*. set the name of the file you have used in the step 2 to save the certificates.
+ - Verify the values of for *keyPath*, *certPath*, *caPath*.
+Those names must match the files saved from *Step 1*.
- - Change the value of for *host*.
+ - Change the value of *host*.
 Look for it in the Aws IoT console, in *thing*-*Interact*.
- - Publish the message to the topic topics/+/topic_drunk (see the [sdk documentation](https://github.com/aws/aws-iot-device-sdk-js)
+ - Verify that the message MQTT message gets publised to the topic `topics/{idClient}/topic_drunk`.
+See the [sdk documentation](https://github.com/aws/aws-iot-device-sdk-js)
+ - Init the application using `npm start`.
- - Send beer and food commands
+ - Send beer and food commands (using the drink client web application).

 ### Step 3